Home

 Version 1.3.13 released on 6-24-2007

-Changed the lagarith.inf file so that uninstalling from the control pannel now works correctly.
+Changed the lagarith.inf file so that uninstalling from the control panel now works correctly.

 Added an install.bat file to the Windows 64 version that will install both the 32 and 64 builds.
 Thanks to Wiak and Bja888 for suggesting this and providing example code.